sperospera1225/class-balanced-federated-learning/README.md

 - **Client-side Training:**
   - Each client trains on the DX dataset.
-  - Generates class-specific loss graphs.
+  - Generates class-specific learning curves(loss graphs).
   - Sends the trained models back to the server.

 - **Server-side Processing:**